OSVR/OSVR-Docs/Extending-OSVR/AddingHMD.md

 To use a display descriptor with an OSVR server config file, you add or edit the `"display": "???.json"` line.
 See, for example, [a server config that specifies the display descriptor for the Sensics dSight HMD](https://github.com/OSVR/OSVR-Core/blob/master/apps/sample-configs/osvr_server_config.dSight.json).
 (If no display line is specified, then a default is used.)
 A useful minimal sample to test your display descriptor (does not test distortion) would be the OpenGLSample in the OSVR-Core distribution (requires SDL), which places you in a cube.

 ## Adding Distortion Correction
 In many cases, displays have some degree of distortion that should be compensated for ahead of time through predistortion.
 OSVR has a number of parameterizations of distortion, suited to different types of distortion, and different tools for measuring them.
+All of these modes can be specified in the server configuration files and read using the OSVR-Core libraries and several of them are implemented in the OSVR-RenderManager interface.

+A theoretical description of distortion correction and its relationship to projection and viewing can be found in the [distortion document](../Configuring/distortion.md) and a program to construct the distortion parameters based on a mapping from angles to screen coordinates can be found in the [AnglesToConfig documentation](https://github.com/OSVR/distortionizer/blob/master/angles_to_config/doc/anglesToConfig.md).

+The modes as of 1/25/2016 include:

+- K1 parameter distortion - Based on quadratic distortion from a center for red, green, and blue (Implemented on a non-RenderManager path of OSVR-Unity).
-K1 distortion testing - using a non-RM path of a Unity app Other distortion params - RM apps - typically the D3D Present Mode example.
+Other distortion params - RM apps - typically the D3D Present Mode example.

-[ How can the author test that this is working?]
+[@todo How can the author test that this is working?]

 ## Supporting Direct Rendering